Chariot clock: An unprecedented boom: Late 1790s - mid 1820s

 A rare Austrian chariot clock whose case is carved in wood, c.
 1810.
 National Watch and Clock Museum.

 In the 18th century France, during the Louis XV and Louis XVI reigns, a few models in the Louis XV and Louis XVI styles respectively, were made, but it was not until the period between the late 1790s and the mid-1820s that this type of mantel clock found true popularity.
-Its revival was largely inspired by Napoleon Bonaparte's conquers and victories in battles, though it continued to be in vogue after his definitive fall in 1815, specifically until the mid-1820s.
+Its revival was largely inspired by Napoleon Bonaparte's conquests and victories in battles, though it continued to be in vogue after his definitive fall in 1815, specifically until the mid-1820s.

 Its popularity in much of Europe gave rise to a wide diversity of models and versions in France, allowing the fullest opportunity for the sculptor and bronzesmith to express their creativity and the brilliance of their craft.
 The freedom of trade initiated by the French Revolution allowed many casters, who during the ancien régime worked in workshops strictly limited to making bronze, to develop large factories.
 They took advantage of this opportunity to execute all stages of bronze making within one factory and drew, cast, gilded, assembled and sold objects of their own workshops.
 Artisans still benefited from pre-Revolution training and worked according to the standards of a luxury art from the ancien régime, but they had better means of production and organization.
 Once freed from the technical constraints, the artists were able to give free rein to their imagination to create a multitude of models.

 This coincided in time with the golden age of the French decorative bronze using the ormolu technique, with a whole series of celebrated bronzesmiths creating masterpieces of design, craftsmanship and good taste, one of the most famous being Pierre-Philippe Thomire.
 All followed the same basic design, featuring an ancient chariot (two or four-wheeled) on top of a rectangular, oval, oblong or mixtilinear base made out of bronze or stone, carrying figures of classical mythology deities, with the majority of them having the dial set into the wheel.
 Unlike the German predecessors, the chariot does not move and automata figures are rarely seen.

 In common with the rest of the French Empire style mantel clocks of the period, the allegorical pendules au char (chariot clocks) also had a meaning, served a political ideology and often exalted moral values: Heroism, bravery, military virtues, love and fidelity, study and encouragement of arts and sciences, etc. They also have an educational power with evocative themes and narrative scenes in relief at the base.

 Regarding the material of the clock cases, most of them were cast in bronze or bronze combined with stone, occasionally carved in wood.
 Pieces entirely executed in stone are also rare.

 Apart from France, in the first quarter of the 19th century, although to a much lesser extent, Empire style chariot clocks were also made in Austria, England, Italy and Sweden.